 Play with toys.

 There’s absolutely no shame in bringing toys into the mix!
 If you feel like you’ve tried everything and still aren’t getting there, a vibrator or dildo can provide some more targeted and intense stimulation.
 We love and recommend the Fin by Dame Products because it’s worn on the fingers, and easy to use intuitively, like it’s part of your own body.
-The Hop Trix is also an amazing option, because it provides both vaginal and clitoral stimulation, which many women find increases their chances of reaching orgasm.
+The Hop Trix is also an amazing option because it provides both vaginal and clitoral stimulation, which many vagina owners find increases their chances of reaching orgasm.

 Take a class—no, really!

 Believe it or not, there are courses that can help teach you how to masturbate.
 Our friend Luna Dietrich (a.k.a.
 Pussy Witch) is a sexual empowerment coach who teaches an immersive five-week course aimed at helping people to accept their bodies and seek their desires in new ways.
 If you're more of a private person, she also offers one-on-one coaching online.